mujjeeb/-00-days-of-code/DAY 17/README.md

-# Quiz Application
+# Trivia

 ## Project Overview

-The "Quiz Application" is a Python-based project designed to present the user with a series of questions and evaluate their answers.
+The "Trivia" is a Python-based project designed to present the user with a series of questions and evaluate their answers.
 The project is divided into four Python files: `main.py`, `data.py`, `question_model.py`, and `quiz_brain.py`.
 When the `main.py` script is run, it interacts with the other files to present questions to the user, keep track of the user's score, and provide a final score at the end of the quiz.

 ## Project Files